 This prevents build up of FIL, a protein that communicates usage of milk or lack thereof, as well as preventing potential clogs from fatty milk.
 Milk flow also keeps the ducts and nipples flushed of bacteria and yeast that can cause mastitis and thrush.

-Increasing Low Supply
+Low Breast Milk Supply

 - Poor/inconsistent latching

 - Medication meant for drying up secretions, i.e. allergy and cold medications